xiaochuan-tang/xiaochuan-tang.github.io/index.md

 - [2022.06] A new paper was accepted by Remote Sensing!

 ## For Candidate Students
 Welcome to Artificial Intelligence and Machine Learning lab (AIML).
-We are searching for highly-motivated graduate students.
-We provide:
+We are searching for highly-motivated graduate students, providing:
 - systematic academic training
 - publish high-level academic achievements
 - high-level projects
-- advanced equipment
+- advanced research equipments
 - competitive salary
 Please don't hesitate to contact us! (tangchuan@uestc.edu.cn)